 Bethlem now houses a small museum that investigates the hospital’s extraordinary history, as well as a gallery that boasts a renowned collection of art designed “to showcase the inspirational talents of artists who have experienced mental health difficulties”.

 Ever wonder what help was offered by doctors to mental health sufferers before the advent of psychotherapy?
-Well why not see the original ‘tools of the trade’ first hand on display at the Royal Pharmaceutical Society – bleeding bowl, anyone?
-(Inducing blood from a patient thought to “restore balance”).
+Well why not see the original ‘tools of the trade’ first hand on display at the Royal Pharmaceutical Society.
+Bleeding bowl, anyone?
+(Inducing blood from a patient was thought to “restore balance”).
 Or how about some powdered rock crystal for that melancholy?

 Established in 1842, the Royal Pharmaceutical Society Museum has a collection of around 45,000 objects to do with the history of healthcare, and their display on “Melancholia and Mania” covers treatment from the Middle Ages onwards.

-The home of the British Psychoanalytical Society since 1924, the Institute not only trains psychoanalysts it holds weekly public lectures and events (go to their special event site for info, Beyond the Couch) and is known for its library.
+The home of the British Psychoanalytical Society since 1924, the Institute not only trains psychoanalysts, it holds weekly public lectures and events.
+(Go to their special event site for info, Beyond the Couch).
+And it is known for its library.

 The library of the British Psychoanalytical Society houses one of the most notable collections of psychoanalytic material in the world.
 There are nearly 22,000 volumes that date from the mid 19th Century to the present day.
 They own books from the private collections of Ernest Jones, James Strachey and Donald Winnicott.